Program Resident Education

 Is there an US elective?

 Yes - a 2 week intern US rotation is required.
-2-4 week elective in R3 year is voluntary A 2 week US elective is optional at Stanford's ED and most R3s sign up for the elective.
+2-4 week elective in R3 or R4 year is voluntary A 2 week US elective is optional at Stanford's ED and most R4s sign up for the elective.
 There is also a collaborative US elective with Stanford's IM department.
-Medical students do 2 or 4-week US elective as well
+Medical students can do a 2 or 4-week US elective as well

 Number of Residents who went on to become US fellows: